 If the appliance is operated on its own with a WPM:

-► Set the heating circuit pump so that the nominal flow rate required for system operation is assured.
+▶ Set the buffer charging pump so that the nominal flow rate required for system operation is assured.

-The current flow rate can be viewed in menu "INFO / HEAT PUMP INFO / PROCESS DATA" under "WP WATER FLOW RATE".
+The current flow rate can be called up in the menu "INFO / HEAT PUMP INFO / PROCESS DATA" under "WP WATER FLOW RATE".